Chapter 3 Clinical Data Uses

 Recent advances in sophisticated and costly technology such as genetic testing, artificial intelligence, and digital health, which are disproportionately available in high resource healthcare systems further compound the problem.
 Therefore, cancer researchers increasingly need to use intentional methods to prevent, identify, and correct for biases in EHR data.
 For example, the National Institutes of Health Pragmatic Trials Collaboratory has made several recommendations to address EHR data biases in research (Andrew D. Boyd et al. 2023a; Andrew D. Boyd et al. 2023b):

-• Include data from low resource healthcare settings such as community health centers that provide care for patients who are racially diverse, have low socioeconomic status and live in rural areas.
+• Include data from low resource healthcare settings such as community health centers that provide care for patients who have low socioeconomic status and live in rural areas.

-• Engage with diverse communities in study design and conduct to ensure proper representation, data collection, analysis, and representation.
+• Engage with communities during study design and study conduct to ensure proper data collection, analysis, and representation.

 • Use data collection methods for self-reported data that rely on more accessible technology such as text messaging, using accessible and culturally adapted communication.